A year ago tonight, nearly 240,000 Iowans spent a couple of hours in overcrowded rooms during the Democratic precinct caucuses.

 Thousands of others came to freezing cold Iowa to knock on doors or make phone calls for their presidential candidate in late December and early January.

 Share any memories you have about caucusing or volunteering in this thread.

 After the jump I re-posted my account of what happened at my own caucus.
 I was a precinct captain for Edwards.

-As if I weren’t already feeling enough pressure, Jerome Armstrong, his friend Trei the videographer, Ben Smith of Politico, and a college buddy of John Edwards were all observers at my precinct caucus.
-Jerome gave the short version of the evening’s events here, and posted the multi-media recap here.
-(You can’t see me in any of the photos, but Mr. desmoinesdem is in one—I won’t say which!)
+As if I weren't already feeling enough pressure, Jerome Armstrong, his friend Trei the videographer, Ben Smith of Politico, and a college buddy of John Edwards were all observers at my precinct caucus.
+Jerome gave the short version of the evening's events at MyDD, and posted the multi-media recap.
+(You can't see me in any of the photos, but Mr. desmoinesdem is in one--I won't say which!)